kamu-data/kamu-cli/DEVELOPER.md

 6. Tag the latest commit with a new version: `git tag vX.Y.Z`
 7. Push the tag to repo: `git push origin tag vX.Y.Z`
 8. Github Actions will pick up the new tag and create a new GitHub release from it

+## IDE Tips
+When using VSCode we recommend following extensions:
+- `rust-analyzer` - Rust language server
+- `Error Lens` - to display errors inline with code
+- `Even Better TOML` - for editing TOML files
+- `crates` - displays dependency version status in `Cargo.toml`
+  - Note: It's better to use `cargo upgrade --dry-run` when upgrading to bump deps across entire workspace